pebblecode/pebblecode.github.io/_posts/2016-02-19-frugal-innovation-in-health.md

 Matthew asked the question is it a level playing field?
 There is lots of innovation but very little adoption.
 To what extent are the barriers exacerbated by moving from low to high income?
 He notes the term reverse innovation is problematic and he sees it as a development issue.
 He notes it is hard to identify innovations that have been developed by people in low income countries.

-Matthew's tried to engage with senior clinicians around adopting the [Brazilian Family Strategy][13].
+Matthew has engaged with senior clinicians around adopting the [Brazilian Family Strategy][13].
 In the NHS there are a plethora of different HCPs delivering different parts.
 He identified a wide array of people all operating in a fragmented way.
 Brazil organises differently.
 Small teams of GP, Nurse and community health workers live where they work.
 Community health workers visit every month and will deliver Primary Care Interventions.
 This is a very efficient model and as they tessellate it scales well.

 Matthew presented some reactions to the proposal.